I am a newly hired employee (new hire) to my Health Authority... now what?

 New hires are any employees that have been working with their employer for 3 months or less.
 If you are not a new hire, contact the local Occupational Health Nurse within your Health Authority.

-What do I need before I call?
+What do I need before I report my immunization status?

 What happens after I have reported?